Skip to main content

 Read-onlyIdempotent

-Retrieve Wayback Machine snapshots for any domain to investigate its history, age, and archived content.
-Includes first/last capture, total count, and snapshot list.
+Retrieve Wayback Machine snapshots for a domain to investigate its history, age, and archival status.
+Returns first and latest capture, total snapshot count, and snapshot list.

 Instructions